penpendede/mapviewer/docs/README.md

-# mapviewer - a simple map viewer using electron
+# Why the empty page?

 For now this document is minimal.

-For now I use these pages to host the projects't JSON schemata (not yet used).
+I currently use these pages to host the projects' JSON schemata (not yet used).